bsu-cs222-spring25-dll/Final-Project-TeamG/README.md

 This iteration was implementation of test classes and a package that were created for the menus to display on the program.

 ### Test Classes Created:
-- <p> PlayerChoiceMenuTest (A menu that pops up for the player to pick a character within the selection provided.) <br>
+- <p> PlayerSelectionTest (A menu that pops up for the player to pick a character within the selection provided.) <br>

 - <p> EnemyDisplayTest (A PNG image the displays for the player to see their enemy on their screen, making this a visual appealing effect for the player.) <br>